Skip to content

 Warning

 Beware that this a specialized parallel filesystem optimized for large file access!
 Reading and writing to many small files may not yield the expected performance and may even slow down the system for others users.
+For many small files please consider splitting them into multiple folders (rule of thumb: amount_of_folders = sqrt(amount_of_files)).

 Local scratch directory